Integrity USA

 Integrity USA was a nonprofit organization affiliated with the Episcopal Church in the United States.
-It was founded in 1974 to promote the inclusion of LGBTQ members and their allies for equal access to Episcopal rites, but dissolved in April 2022 following misconduct allegations concerning the conduct of its board of directors.
+It was founded in 1974 to promote the inclusion of LGBTQ members and their allies for equal access to Episcopal rites, but dissolved in April 2022 following financial misconduct allegations concerning its board of directors.

 History

 Founding

 Integrity was founded in 1974 by Louie Crew in rural Georgia, US.

 Crew, who was on a teaching fellowship in San Francisco, California, telephoned the reportedly progressive Grace Episcopal Cathedral, asking if they could help him and his partner meet other gay Episcopalians.
 The derisive laughter he heard in response prompted him to start a newsletter to help LGBTQ members of the Episcopal Church support each other in a hostile ecclesiastical environment.

 Crew wrote in the lead editorial:Integrity derives from integer, Latin for 'entire.'
 All Christian wholeness demands affirmation of God ordained sexuality; and gays and straights alike are Charged with the responsibility of using their sexuality in healthy human sharing rather than perversely trying to change or exchange the Gift of God.

 Often working in coalition with both secular and other faith-based groups, Integrity worked for equal protection and opportunity for LGBTQ Episcopalians.

 Integrity USA awards a trophy to the President of the House of Deputies at the 79th General Convention of the Episcopal Church in Austin, Texas.
 July 8, 2018.

 Integrity sponsored the Integrity Eucharist at the General Convention of the Episcopal Church, which was one of the most well-attended related events to take place during each General Convention.

 In 2010, the group lobbied the US Congress in support of the Employment Non-Discrimination Act (ENDA), and in 2021 declared its support for the Equality Act.